 The Procurement Suite of Nexus Repository Manager Pro provides an organization with control over what components are allowed into a repository from an external, proxied repository such as the Central Repository.
 Such control can be a prerequisite for organizations unwilling or unable to trust the entire contents of an external public repository.
 If an organization is developing mission critical code, they will likely want to subject every third party dependency to intense scrutiny and testing before making the component available to build a release or support a team of developers.
 In most Enterprise development environments, a developer can’t just decide to add in a new dependency to Hibernate or to the Spring Framework on a whim; the decision to add dependencies to third-party libraries will need to be funnelled through an oversight process that relies on an architect or an administrator to promote components to a certified release repository.

-Another, more common experience is an organization which needs to proxy something like the Central Repository, but wants to limit access to specific versions of components or prevent dependencies on everything contained under a specific group.
+Another more common experience is an organization that needs to proxy like the Central Repository or any other public repository, but wants to limit access to specific versions of components or prevent dependencies on all components contained under a specific group.
 Some organizations are more amenable to trusting the contents of a remote, proxied repository like the Central Repository, but they also need the ability to block certain dependencies.
 Maybe you work on a team that needs to limit access to dependencies with a certain license, or maybe you just want to make sure no one uses a problematic version of Hibernate with a known bug?
-The procurement suite is the tool that provides for both coarse and fine-grained control of the artifacts that can appear in a repository.
+The procurement suite is the tool that provides for both coarse and fine-grained control of the components that can appear in a repository.